 - vegetable oil

 In a large saucepan, simmer tomato ketchup, soy sauce, chili-tamarind sauce, honey, and water for 5 minutes, stirring constantly.
-Pour the simmered sauce on a ramekin and set it aside:
+Pour the simmered sauce into a ramekin and set it aside:

 In a large bowl, combine milk, egg, all-purpose flour, cornstarch, chili powder, salt, and ground black pepper and mix well until fully incorporated:

-Heat the oil in a medium-sized saucepan to 345 degrees F. Then fry the tofu until golden:
+Heat the oil in a medium-sized saucepan to 345 degrees F. Then, fry the tofu until golden brown:

-Serve with steamed rice and garnish with cabbage slices:
+Cool on a wire rack to prevent sogginess.
+Serve with steamed rice and garnish with cabbage slices.

 Enjoy a healthy and flavorful meal with this crusty tofu katsu!